jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 ---
 layout: post
-title: BeagleBone Black Kernel Development
+title: Working on the BeagleBone Kernel
-description: "Customizing the BeagleBone Black kernel"
+description: "Working on and customizing the BeagleBone Black kernel"
 date: 2015-06-22 14:00:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]